 ~Electric Bass processed with Mbassador`s Bass module

 I believe you can clearly hear the significant increase in the low end.

 SUB & SUB 2

-Moving forward, we can see Sub and Sub 2 modules which are two subharmonic generators.
+Moving forward, we can see Sub and Sub 2 modules, which are two subharmonic generators.
 They produce subharmonics correspondingly one and two octaves below one generated by the first Bass module.
 Accordingly, the parameters of these two generators are the same as found in the Bass module.
-In most cases, combining the Bass and Sub module will be enough but you can also engage Sub2 module if it’s necessary.
+In most cases, combining the Bass and Sub module will be enough, but you can also engage the Sub2 module if it’s necessary.
 Let us hear how our Electric Bass recording sounds without and with Bass and Sub modules engaged.

 ~Electric Bass unprocessed